-Basis Book keeping Accounting Component recording of business transactions and It is much wider than book keeping as it covers recording, summarizing, communication, and interpretation part of an accounting system.
+Basis Book keeping Accounting recording of business transactions and events in journal and other accounting books.
+It is much wider than book keeping as it covers recording, summarizing, communication, and interpretation part of an accounting system.
 Stage of accounting It is the first and primary stage and forms basis for accounting.
 It is the secondary and subsequent stage, cover the part where the book keeping ends.
-Nature/Skill or Knowledge requirement It involves activities which are routine and clerical in nature and does not require any specialised skills or knowledge in their application.
+Knowledge requirement It involves activities which are routine and clerical in nature and does not require any specialised skills or knowledge in their application.
 It involves activities which are analytical in nature and requires specialised skills or knowledge of accounting ratios and other analytical tools.
-Level of staff required It is carried out by junior level employees called book-keepers It is carried out senior level employees called accountants.
-Depiction of Financial position Hinancial nosition and nertormance It provides the complete and summarised blue print of the financial position and performance of an entity.
+It is carried out by junior level employees called book-keepers It is carried out senior level employees called accountants.
+Depiction of Financial position Financial position and performance cannot be determined on the basis of journal entries.
+It provides the complete and summarised blue print of the financial position and performance of an entity.